 I regularly present my scholarly work internationally at conferences such as Society for Cinema and Media Studies, Film Studies Association of Canada, and Film-Philosophy, and screen my films at festivals throughout North America.
-I teach courses on the theory and practice of moving image production, in addition to an interdisciplinary course on contemporary visual culture in which students can develop their written essays into film essays.
+I teach courses on the theory and practice of moving image creation at introductory and advanced levels, in courses respectively titled “Process and Expression” and “Cinematic Consciousness.”
+I also teach a hybrid graduate seminar called “The Image World”—an interdisciplinary exploration of contemporary visual culture where students can develop their written essays into audiovisual essays.

 - Email: firstname.lastname@example.org